 I am required by law to keep treatment records.
 I maintain both hand written and electronic notes and billing records.
 My written session and billing records/notes are stored in a locked filing cabinet in my office and all electronic records are stored on a password protected, encrypted computer and on a HIPAA compliant cloud-based server.
 Upon your request, you are entitled to receive a copy of your records.

 When making an appointment, please take the time to consider your ability to keep that commitment.
 Your appointment time is reserved exclusively for you.

 - If you believe you will not be able to make your scheduled appointment, I request that you provide a minimum of 48 hours notice.
 This will give me an opportunity to offer the time to someone else.

 - You can cancel or change your appointment up to 24 hours prior to the appointment.
 If you do not give 24 hours notice or do not show up for your appointment at the scheduled time, you will be charged a $ 50 fee.
 Please note that I am not legally able to charge an insurance company for a service I have not provided.
 I ask that you send this payment either immediately in the mail or bring it to your next scheduled appointment.
 If you need to spread it over a few weeks or sessions, let me know so we can make a payment plan.

 Either the client or the therapist may end therapy at any time.
 Your participation in therapy is voluntary and it is your right to discontinue at any time.
-If you do wish to terminate, I would appreciate having the opportunity to hear your concerns at a scheduled meeting.
-In addition, if I believe that you are no longer benefiting from therapy, I will discuss the issue with you; if it is clear that you are not clinically benefitting from the therapy, I am ethically responsible to terminate therapy with you and provide you with the names of other competent therapists to address your issues.
+If you do wish to terminate, for whatever reason, I would appreciate being able to discuss it with you at a scheduled meeting.
+In addition, if I believe that you are no longer benefiting from therapy, I will discuss the issue with you.
+If it is clear that you are not clinically benefitting from the therapy, I am ethically responsible to terminate therapy with you and provide you with the names of other competent therapists to address your issues.